drewgarrido/qlearn/README.md

 # qlearn
-A browser demonstration of q-learning
+A browser demonstration of q-learning and SARSA